viney-shih/go-cache/README.md

                 cache.LocalCacheType:  {TTL: 10 * time.Minute},
             },
             MGetter: func(keys ...string) (interface{}, error) {
-                // The MGetter is used to generate data when cache missed, and refill it to the cache automatically..
+                // The MGetter is used to generate data when cache missed, and refill the cache automatically..
                 // You can read from DB or other microservices.
                 // Assume we read from MySQL according to the key "key3" and get the value of Object{Str: "value3", Num: 3}
                 // HINT: remember to return as a slice, and the item order needs to consist with the keys in the parameters.